pkp/pkp-docs/pkp-theming-guide/en/security.md

 ## Be cautious, stay safe

-It is important to understand the appropriate kind of escaping to use based on where how are using data supplied by a user.
+It is important to understand which kind of escaping you must use based on where you are using data supplied by a user.
 If in doubt, follow a safe example from the core application code or [ask in the forum](https://forum.pkp.sfu.ca/).

 You should *almost always* use some kind of escaping when including dynamic content in a Smarty template.